Wednesday 28 December 2022

 Anne and her rabbit companion in Netflix's 2022 Persuasion

 I enjoy that she knows exactly what Mary will say in order and is completely right.
 I think in a more modern retelling of Persuasion this version of Mary would be delightfully funny to hate.
 Even though this still feels modern I love her complaining about the flowers "my in-laws sent me that lovely bouquet, isn't that sweet, they'll only rot of course and then I'll feel even worse than if they hadn't sent anything at all.
 How unkind is it to remind a dying person of decay?"
 I love how melodramatic that particular line is.
-I actually laughed at this.
-As well as "I'm so close to death I can feel my organs decomposing."
+I actually laughed out loud at it, as well as this one, "I'm so close to death I can feel my organs decomposing."

 Mary comes the closest to pulling off the modern thing.
-It suits her character best to rail on men and other subjects more modern like being an empath and that's why she can't tolerate sitting with her children when they're ill.
+It suits her character best to rail on men and go on about other subjects more modern in tone, like being an empath and that being the reason she can't tolerate sitting with her children when they're ill.
 It's much closer to being funny without being jarring because it's in line with who she is as a character.
 But I hate when she goes on about self-care and gratitude.
 I want to escape this century's nonsense not hear more of it in a faux regency setting.

-Charles Musgrove is much more patient with Mary and I like seeing that in him in this version.
+Charles Musgrove is much more patient with Mary and I like seeing this version of him on the screen.
 He carries her when she's tired and tries to remind her to be more grateful.
 It's cute actually.

 Mary and Charles Musgrove from Netflix's 2022 Persuasion